debezium/debezium-examples/outbox/README.md

 The sending service ("order-service") produces events in an "outbox" event table within its own local database.
 Debezium captures the additions to this table and streams the events to consumers via Apache Kafka.
-The receiving service ("shipment-service") receives these events (and would apply some processing based on them), excluding any duplicate messages by comparing incoming event ids with already successfully consumed ids.
+The receiving service ("shipment-service-quarkus") receives these events (and would apply some processing based on them), excluding any duplicate messages by comparing incoming event ids with already successfully consumed ids.

-**Update, March 3, 2019:** Another variant of the receiving service has been added, "shipment-service-quarkus", which is functionally the same as the original one, but is implemented using the [Quarkus](https://quarkus.io) stack.
+The receiving service ("shipment-service-quarkus") is implemented using the [Quarkus](https://quarkus.io) stack.
-This allows to build a native binary of that service, resulting in significantly less memory usage and faster start-up than the classic version (based on Thorntail).
+This allows to build a native binary of that service, resulting in significantly less memory usage and faster start-up than the JVM-based version.

 **Update, December 20, 2019:** Another variant of the producing service has been added, "order-service-quarkus", which is functionally the same as the original one, but is implemented using the [Quarkus](https://quarkus.io) stack.